nbulteau/mystravastats-2/README.md

 docker-compose build
 ```

-* back end container will be built.
+* "back end" container will be built.
-* front end container will be built.
+* "front end" container will be built.

 ## run command